 Responses from generative AI platforms pull from all information that has ever been published on the internet, including information published by prejudiced humans.
 AI responses can perpetuate biases.
 Be aware of potential biases and always critically evaluate information generated.
 Seek diverse perspectives from mentors, peers, and industry professionals from varied backgrounds to counteract biased viewpoints from generative AI tools.

-At the bottom of this page, you’ll find a link to some prompts (created and tested by UW-Madison career services staff) to help you get started with generative AI for a variety of career scenarios.
+Below you’ll find a link to a list of prompts, created and tested by UW-Madison career services staff, to help you get started with generative AI for a variety of career scenarios.

-As you engineer your own prompts for AI tools during your career journey, here are some things to keep in mind:
+As you create your own prompts for AI tools, please keep the following in mind:

-1. We strongly recommend you use Microsoft Copilot as your generative AI companion in your career journey.
+- We strongly recommend you use Microsoft Copilot or Google Gemini as your generative AI companion in your career journey.
 It is free to UW-Madison students and offers data security and privacy protections.
-We will refer to Copilot in the prompts for this reason.

-4. Use creativity and a “trial and error” approach.
-Your first input into Copilot might not (and probably will not) yield the best response.
+- Use creativity and a “trial and error” approach.
+Your first input into Copilot or Gemini might not (and probably will not) yield the best response.
 The skill of narrowing down on the best prompt to answer your questions will be important as you enter the workforce!

-5. Get specific!
-Copilot needs your details and context to produce useful results.
-Personalize the content as much as you can for your situation without inputting sensitive personal information or writing a complicated prompt that Copilot won’t understand.
+- Get specific!
+Copilot and Gemini need details and context to produce useful results.
+Personalize the content as much as you can for your situation without inputting sensitive personal information or writing a complicated prompt.

-6. Consider prompt engineering as a conversation with Copilot.
+- Consider prompt engineering as a conversation with the tool.
 Think of this as a discussion with a peer and ask follow up questions to help you seek clarity and understanding.
 We’ve modeled that process for you in the provided prompts.

-7. Think critically throughout the process!
-Do not take everything Copilot provides verbatim.
+- Think critically throughout the process!
+Do not use or take everything Copilot or Gemini provides verbatim.
 Personalize the output, use it as a draft, ask for feedback, and seek a thought partner and research companion.